smhurf/lewagon_challenges/00-Setup/02-Git/README.md

 tests/test_git.py::TestGit::test_my_buddy_is   FAILED
 ```

 Good, you made some progress.
-It's time to pause and save your progression like a checkpoint!
+It's time to pause and save your progression.
+Just like a checkpoint!

 ```bash
 git add today.py